 Charity… since childhood, this is a word I only whispered in my inner cloister.

-Today I no longer whisper this word, instead I can proclaim it in full measure, with exhilaration… It blossoms to the surface of my consciousness just like a waterlily coming from the depths.
+Today I no longer whisper this word, instead I can proclaim it in full power, with exhilaration… It blossoms to the surface of my consciousness just like a waterlily coming from the depths.

 Charity… it is through charity that I give today, and through charity that I learn how to receive.

 Giving is easy.
 I have skills, knowledge, health, will, lot’s of things to offer.
 At least this is what others tell me.